 When fall classes began on September 22, 1905, in attendance was William Samuel Loyd (known as ‘Willie Sam’ to his family and friends), a 23-year-old senior from Fayetteville.
-His campus housing assignment that year was a room on the first floor of Candler Hall.
+His campus housing assignment that year was a room on the first floor of the dormitory.
 On the evening of November 5, Willie and his roommate ate dinner at neighboring Denmark Hall and, there not being much to do in Athens on a Sunday evening, they subsequently returned to their dorm room just before eight in the evening.
 Back in their room Willie picked up a loaded pistol which lay on the stand next to his bed.
 For reasons we’ll never know he inserted his finger into the trigger guard and began spinning the pistol around.
 His roommate had no sooner told him that was a very bad idea when the loud report of a gunshot was heard throughout the building.

 The bullet struck Willie in the lower abdomen and he collapsed to the floor.
 His roommate lifted him up onto his bed as a crowd of the dorm’s residents began gathering to investigate the gunshot.
 A doctor was called for and three local physicians arrived in short order.
 They investigated the wound and, seeing the amount of damage inflicted, declared it mortal.
 As he lay on his bed Willie said his goodbyes to his friends and dictated messages for his family.
 Forty-five minutes after accidentally wounding himself, Willie passed away in his dorm room.